 Arcadia supports the position that all workers in our supply chain, including piece rate, subcontracted, informal, home and migrant workers, should always receive enough wages to meet their needs for nutritious food, clean water and other needs (shelter, transport etc.) as well as a discretionary income, which is now a generally well accepted definition of a living wage.

 The challenge is how to measure and then implement it.
 Until there is a universally agreed alternative, we rely on a solid benchmark specified by an ILO Convention and that is the minimum wage set by law in the appropriate country or local industry benchmark standards.

-This is a complex topic, as many other organisations are finding.
-There are also many practical difficulties to agreeing and implementing a living wage.
+This is a complex topic, as many other companies and organisations are finding.
+There are also a number of practical difficulties to agreeing and implementing a living wage.
 We don't own the factories that produce our merchandise so we do not employ the factory workers directly.
-In our view, in addition to the activities we are working on, the most effective solution would be by governments increasing the minimum wage, which would create a level playing field for all parties.

 You can read about our living wage projects here.

 WHICH COUNTRIES ARE ON YOUR ‘BANNED’ LIST?